hemmokarja/Conversational-GPT-SFT-DPO/README.md

 This project is a personal deep dive to really get under the hood of how these fine-tuning methods work in practice.

-Note: **repo still work in progress ⚠️**

 ## 🚀 Key Features

-### ✅ Completed

 - **GPT2 Architecture**: Complete PyTorch implementation of the GPT2 transformer architecture from scratch
 - **Weight Loading**: Integration with Hugging Face pre-trained GPT2 weights for document completion
 - **Training Pipeline**: Custom training and evaluation suite for low-level control
-- **Supervised Fine-Tuning (SFT)**: SFT implementation supporting OASST1/OASST2 datasets to teach reciprocal conversation patterns
+- **Supervised Fine-Tuning (SFT)**: SFT implementation supporting OASST and SmolTalk datasets to teach reciprocal conversation patterns
+- **Direct Preference Optimization (DPO)**: DPO implementation supporting UltraFeedback and HH-RLHF datasets to improve response quality by learning to distinguish between informative and uninformative responses
 - **LoRA (Low-Rank Adaptation)**: From-scratch PyTorch implementation for parameter-efficient fine-tuning, reducing memory usage and training time
 - **CLI Chat Interface**: Lightweight terminal-based chat interface for interacting with fine-tuned models

-### 🚧 In Development

-- **Direct Preference Optimization (DPO)**: Implementation to improve response quality by learning to distinguish between informative and uninformative responses

 ## 🛠️ Installation